 This is not always easy.
 If only there was a little switch inside that turned off the desire!

 Another approach is to explore the nature of desire itself.
-I wrote some about this a while back in an answer to someone's question:
+I wrote about this a while back in an answer to someone's question:

 Q: As I go through the teachings & transmissions you and Gina offer, I understand the need to let go of the egoic mind to be in the present moment.
 But, how does one “deal” in present time with current family members who have inflicted harm?
 For example, there’s unresolved trauma between my parents and me.
 Do I just walk away from the relationships?
 I have no desire to hold onto the pain, but I also have no desire to be around them at this time in my life.
 That does not feel like a loving place to me & it creates conflict.
 Yet, I’m not willing to compromise my own emotional safety - and set myself back on my path.